wfpena/template-spring-app/README.md

 ### Running unit tests

-1. Run `mvn test` in the root of the project.
+1. Run `.\mvnw test` in the root of the project.

 ## Swagger

 The API is documented using Swagger.
-To test the endpoints and access the generated documentation first run the app and then go to `http://localhost:8080/swagger-ui.html#/`.
+To access the generated documentation first run the app and then go to `http://localhost:8080/swagger-ui.html#/` where you will be presented with the Swagger UI (it also allows you to test the endpoints).

 More on Swagger: https://swagger.io/